thundergnat/X11-libxdo/README.md

 Takes two parameters:

-  * int $window: The ID# of the window receiving the event.
+  * Window $window: The ID# of the window receiving the event.
 0 for the current window.

   * int $button: The mouse button.
 Generally, 1 is left, 2 is middle, 3 is right, 4 is wheel up, 5 is wheel down.